No-to-Low Alcohol Craft Brews

 “There’s a whole group of adults looking for high-quality options with interesting recipe profiles and high-quality ingredients that are consistent with modern standards,” said Bill Shufelt, founder of Athletic Brewing, which brews only near beers.

-“It has been great to see more options available in the NA and near-beer sector of the market,” said Joey Johnson at Corks & Kegs on Patterson Avenue.
+“It has been great to see more options available in the NA and near-beer sector of the market,” said Joey Johnson at Corks & Kegs in Richmond, Virginia.
 “No matter how niche the target demographic is, more options breed more competition, resulting in higher-quality choices for customers.”

 A few of these crushable brews come from craft breweries known for full-alcohol beers, and others from near-beer-focused brands.
 Most are available online and/or at select local specialty retailers and restaurants.